 He also spoke about wanting to give children in his village the opportunity to pursue their passions regardless of class or wealth in both education and sports.

-Avinash Vashintha and Ranjit Yadav were among the business leaders at the two-day FICCI-IIFA Global Business Forum, hosted by the University of South Florida College of Business.
+Avinash Vashintha and Ranjit Yadav were among the business leaders at the two-day FICCI-IIFA Global Business Forum, hosted by the University of South Florida Muma College of Business.
 Yadav, the president of TATA Motors, and Vashistha, the chairman and managing director of Accenture India, joined the Tampa Tribune's Rachel Riley discuss challenges and opportunities related to Indo-U.S. commerce.

 "It took me seven months to learn to play baseball, and look where I am now -- I'm here," he said.
 "Every single human in this world, they want to succeed."